Reading (legislature): Australia

 In the Australian House of Representatives, a bill is automatically read a first time without any question being proposed upon presentation of the bill or it being received from the Senate.

 However, in the Australian Senate, the question on the first reading is always moved immediately after introduction (which is a separate motion altogether) or receipt from the House of Representatives and may be voted on.
 Amendments to or debate on the first reading is not permitted, except for bills subject to section 53 of the Constitution (i.e. appropriation and money bills), in which case debate is permitted.
 This exception is necessary because section 53 gives senators the right to move requests to the House of Representatives for amendments to a financial bill (to which the Senate is not allowed to amend) at any stage of consideration of the bill, including on the first reading.

 The first readings of most ordinary bills are almost always a formality and are passed "on the voices".
 In extremely rare circumstances however, the Senate may vote against the first reading, which prevents the bill from proceeding further.
 This has happened as recently as June 2021, when the Ministerial Suitability Commission of Inquiry Bill 2021 (Cth), introduced by Greens Senator Larissa Waters in relation to the 1988 rape allegation against the Attorney-General Christian Porter, was narrowly negatived in a division.

 Similar arrangements are in place in the parliaments of the states and territories.

 Canada

 In the House of Commons of Canada, in addition to the usual introduction of a bill by a member for first reading, a member of the cabinet may move a motion to appoint or to instruct a committee to prepare a bill.

+Hong Kong

+In the Legislative Council of Hong Kong, the short title of the bill is read by the clerk at a council meeting as a formality.
+The bill is published in the Legal Supplement No. 3 of the gazette prior to the first reading.